umarmughal824/micromasters/README.md

     **Client id:** and **Client secret:** values should be auto-generated for that new Application.
 Use those values for the corresponding ``EDXORG_`` variables in the ``.env`` file.

+#### 6) [OSX] Connect the MicroMasters web container to the edX devstack network

+MicroMasters containers and edX docker devstack containers run on separate networks.
+We need MicroMasters to be able to connect to the lms application to complete oauth authentication.
+Run the following command to add the MM web container to the devstack network:

+- ``docker network connect devstack_default micromasters_web_1``

+Unless we can find a way to add this to docker-compose.yml, you'll have to run this command every time you start the MicroMasters containers.

 #### General edX devstack debugging notes